azurecitadel/azurecitadel/content/arc/servers/hack/linux.md

     | platform | VMware vSphere |
     | cluster | POC |

-    If you are using a non-Azure platform for your on prem VMs then feel free to change the tag values.
+    > If you are using a non-Azure platform for your on prem VMs then feel free to change the tag values.

-    Hint: the generated script may need an edit...
+💡 Hint: the generated script will need a little work.
+Copy into vscode notepad++ or another editor, make the changes and clean up.

 ## Onboard the linux VMs

+**As a linux admin, you will run the provided script on each of the VMs.**

 On each on prem linux server: